z9er/CyberpunkTHING/README.md

 &#10240;

-#### The aim is to make Cyberpunk the game it was always intended to be.
-More immersive, more realistic.
+#### More immersive, more realistic.
 A bullet's a bullet, and Night City is full of hardened gangoons with hair triggers and bad attitudes.
 But they've never run into anything like you.

 &#10240;